jdittrich/userNeedResearchBook/text/allURBook.md

 Since my sketches are usually on the same sheet of paper as my notes, I review my sketches when I am transcribing the notes.

-If it makes sense I summarize the information of the sketch in a line or two (since it is easier to work with text than with images).
+If it makes sense, I summarize the information of the sketch in a line or two (since it is easier to work with text than with images).
 Otherwise, I paste the sketch from a scan into the document with the transcript.

 ###Photos

 Go through your photos just like you went through your notes.
 If it makes sense, you can use the information from the photos to supplement your notes.
-It might as well useful to summarize what one sees on the photo.
+It might as well useful to describe the photo.
-These descriptions can be used more easy than the photo itself when doing the analysis.
+These descriptions are easier to handle than the photo itself when doing the analysis.

 <div class="example">